arduino/docs-content/content/retired/07.library-examples/tft-library/TFTPong/TFTPong.md

 This version of the game creates a rectangular platform that can move in two directions, and a ball that bounces against the edges of the screen as well as the movable platform.
 Two potentiometers (or other analog sensor) control the position of the platform.

-The example demonstrates collision detection between objects on the screen, as well as how to quickly update images without erasing the entire screen every `loop()`
+The example demonstrates collision detection between objects on the screen, as well as how to quickly update images without erasing the entire screen every `loop()`.

 ## Hardware Required